 The Margaret Hudson Program maintains a staff of skilled counseling professionals who provide individual, group, and family counseling, crisis intervention, information and referral tailored to the needs of students and their families.
 Each student is assigned a counselor upon entry into the Margaret Hudson Program.
 Counselors also conduct follow-up evaluations with students for two years after they leave the program.

-"Life Skills" Classes
+Botvin "Life Skills" Training Classes

-Counselors collaborate with nurses on our "Life Skills" classes.
+This comprehensive program is recognized by the U.S. Department of Education and the Center for Substance Abuse Prevention as an Exemplary program that targets social and psychological factors that promote risky behaviors.
 "Life Skills" complements the vocational classes offered in the academic component of the program.
 Course content focuses on peer pressure, self-esteem, and decision-making; parenting and survival skills; career exploration, job attainment, and personal presentation.
 Special activities include field trips to work sites, College Career Day, and a forum on women's issues.